MTG (Meteosat Third Generation)

 The payload data downlink uses the Data Distribution Unit (DDU), which gathers the data to be transmitted to ground, a transmitter and Ka-band antenna.
 House keeping telemetry is downloaded in real-time through the S-band and Ka-band links, whereas the mission telemetry is downlinked in Ka-band only.

-MTG (Meteosat Third Generation)Spacecraft Development Status Launch Sensor Complement Ground Segment References
+MTG (Meteosat Third Generation)Spacecraft Mission Status Launch Sensor Complement Ground Segment References

 MTG is the next-generation European operational geostationary meteorological satellite system - a collaborative EUMETSAT/ESA program.
 Preparatory activities for the EUMETSAT MTG series started in late 2000 in cooperation with ESA, following the decision of the EUMETSAT Council to proceed with a Post-MSG User Consultation Process.
 The process is aimed at capturing the foreseeable needs of users of EUMETSAT's satellite data in the timeframe of 2015-2035.
 Typical development cycles of complex space systems are on the order of a decade or more.
 The current MSG (Meteosat Second Generation) system is expected to deliver observations and services until at least 2018.